There is great speculation and many theories as to the cause of endometriosis, but as yet no-one really knows why the disease develops.

 These are the most popular theories to the cause of endometriosis

 Some researchers feel that endometriosis could be triggered by genetics.
-The idea behind this theory that the cells that develop in the foetus are displaced.
+The idea behind this theory that the cells that develop in the fetus are displaced.
 These cells then begin to grow during puberty.
 It appears that those women with a close relative with endometriosis are up to nine times more likely to develop the disease and this would explain why endometriosis tends to run in families.

 This is a very popular theory for the progression of endometriosis.
 Many women, not just those who have endometriosis, are oestrogen dominant today.
 This is caused by the excess oestrogen in the environment which is found in the food chain and by xeno-oestrogens found in chemicals.